 “I’m just nervous since I grew up in Windsor,” she said.
 “I’m hoping the wind cooperates.”

-The Healdsburg area lost one of its historic attractions to the flames Sunday when embers carried by wind sparked a blaze that engulfed the Soda Rock Winery.
-Buildings included a general store and post office founded in 1869.
+The Healdsburg area lost one of its historic attractions to the flames Sunday when embers carried by the winds sparked a blaze that engulfed the Soda Rock Winery, whose buildings included a general store and post office founded in 1869.
 The winery was about 10 miles (16 kilometers) outside Healdsburg.

 In the San Francisco Bay Area, winds toppled trees and knocked out power to areas where the utility had not shut off power.
 The gusts knocked over a 30-foot (9-meter) tree at a farmers’ market in Martinez, injuring nine people, including a toddler.
-Six people left with injuries that were not life-threatening were taken to a hospital, police said.
+Six were taken to a hospital but the injuries were not life-threatening, police said.

 Smoke from another grass fire Sunday forced the closure of a stretch of Interstate 80 running through Sacramento’s downtown.
 Meanwhile, fire officials spotted downed power lines in the area of a small fire that destroyed a building at a tennis club and three other structures in Lafayette, a leafy suburb in the east San Francisco Bay Area.